hkfrei/reactnd-project-myreads/README.md

 ## Contributing

-This is just a project for completing the React course at UDACITY.
+This is just a project for completing the React course.
 Contributing is not possible.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/hkfrei/alpinePassMap/tags).

 ## Authors